Hinton James (representative)

-Note: This article is about the U.S. Congressman from Laurinburg, not the first student at the University of North Carolina at Chapel Hill.
-See Hinton James for more information.

 Hinton James (April 24, 1884 – November 3, 1948) was a U.S. Congressman from the state of North Carolina between 1930 and 1931.

 James, born in Laurinburg, North Carolina, attended Davidson College and became a cotton merchant in Laurinburg.
 He was elected to the Laurinburg city council in 1917 and elected mayor in 1919; he served a single two-year term.
 James was elected to the 71st United States Congress in 1930 in a special election to fill the vacancy caused by the death of William C. Hammer; he served from November 4, 1930, to March 3, 1931 and was not a candidate for election to the 72nd U.S. Congress.
 He returned to business after his time in Congress and was a member of the Laurinburg school board from 1941 to 1945 and was North Carolina commissioner of game and inland fisheries during those same years.
 He also was a member of the Scotland County Democratic executive committee.
 James remained a resident of Laurinburg as a cotton and produce merchant until his death in 1948.
 He is interred in Laurinburg's Hillside Cemetery.